theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-1.md

   - persons/regis-philibert.md
 date: 2021-06-24T08:32:27.000Z
 twitter_description: |-
-  .@GoHugoIO's notorious limitation will be lifted soon!
-But while building pages from data remains unsupported by our favorite CMS, you can start exploring the concept with a workaround we detail in this two part series.
+  .@GoHugoIO is yet to support building pages from data/api, but there is a workaround!

+  In this two part series, while building a fun monsterspotting site, we detail how you can already start exploring building pages from data with Hugo.

   #gohugo #JAMStack #ssg #golang #headlesscms
   https://www.thenewdynamic.com/article/toward-using-a-headless-cms-with-hugo-part-1/